 ESAs do not have to be trained to perform any tasks that help with disabilities, but they should have good social manners.
 While they are not always trained to help their owners, they do assist their owners in other ways.
 These animals can offer emotional support for individuals suffering from depression, anxiety, PTSD, and other emotional and psychiatric disorders.
 In addition to emotional support and mental health, ESAs can provide companionship to those suffering from chronic pain and limited mobility.

-To obtain flying and housing rights for your emotional support animal, you need a licensed mental health professional’s letter.
+To obtain housing rights for your emotional support animal, you need a licensed mental health professional’s letter.
 Many like to supplement an emotional support animal letter with an ID card and certificate for visual and easily accessible identification.
 Some airlines require photo identification for ESAs to fly inside the cabin of the airplane.
-Letters and registration ensure housing rights, flying rights, and visual identification for airlines and landlords.
+Letters and registration ensure housing rights and visual identification for landlords.